Frank Beamer: Personal life

 Beamer married Cheryl (née Oakley) on April 1, 1972.
 The two met on a blind date, arranged by Cheryl's sister Sheila, while Beamer was a senior at Virginia Tech.
-They have two children, Shane and Casey, and five grandchildren.
+They have two children, Shane and Casey, and six grandchildren.
 His son, Shane played football at Virginia Tech as a long snapper, and was a member of the 1999 team that played for the national championship.
 After assistant coaching stops at four different universities, Shane was hired by Virginia Tech in 2011 as the running backs coach and associate head coach.
-Shane left Virginia Tech upon his father's retirement in 2015 and after assistant coaching stops at Georgia and Oklahoma currently serves as the head coach at the University of South Carolina.
+Shane left Virginia Tech in 2015 to be the running backs coach at the University of Georgia and later became an assistant at Oklahoma University.
+He is currently the head coach at the University of South Carolina.

 In 2006, Beamer and his wife Cheryl published the children's book Yea, It's a Hokie Game Day! under Virginia publisher Mascot Books, Inc.

 After the April 16, 2007, Virginia Tech shooting, Beamer was a powerful voice in the Blacksburg community, stating that the most important thing that the Virginia Tech and surrounding community could do was to disallow the act of violence to define the university.
 Beamer is quoted as saying, "We can't let one person destroy what goes on here every day, the caring, the thoughtfulness.
 We can't let one person destroy that."